K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Conclusion

 \section{Conclusion}

-In this paper, we proposed a manifold learning algorithm $\mathrm{K}$-Deep Simplex (KDS) that integrates nonlinear dimensionality reduction and dictionary learning.
-Given a set of data points, KDS learns a dictionary and representation coefficients supported on the probability simplex.
-The optimization problem is recast and solved via a structured deep autoencoder.
+In this paper, we proposed a structured dictionary learning algorithm $\mathrm{K}$-Deep Simplex (KDS) that combines nonlinear dimensionality reduction and sparse coding.
+Given a set of data points as an input, KDS learns a dictionary along with sparse coefficients supported on the probability simplex.
+Assuming that data points are generated from a convex combination of atoms, represented as vertices of a unique Delaunay triangulation, we prove that the proposed regularization recovers the underlying sparse solution.
+Furthermore, we demonstrate that when a data point undergoes perturbation and the perturbed point resides within the same d-simplex as the original point, we establish the stability of sparse representations.
+We also show how the optimization problem for KDS can be recast and solved via a structured deep autoencoder.
 We then discuss how KDS can be applied for the clustering problem by constructing a similarity graph based on the obtained representation coefficients.
-Under a a certain generative model, we show performance guarantees for clustering.
 Our experiments show that KDS learns meaningful representation and obtains competitive results while offering dramatic savings in running time.
 In contrast to methods that set the dictionary to be the set of all data points, KDS is quasilinear with the number of dictionary atoms and offers a scalable framework.
-Future work will further explore the out-of-sample extension property of KDS and generative capabilities of the model.
+In our future work, we intend to explore several aspects, including stability estimates for scenarios where perturbed and original data points are located in adjacent d-simplices, conducting experiments on large, real-world datasets, examining the sampling of data manifold using KDS and drawing comparisons to \citep{silva2002global,de2004sparse}, investigating the out-of-sample extension property of KDS, and exploring the generative capabilities of the model.\\*